 When it comes to population coverage, both Vodafone and Three boast that they have over 99% coverage, however this doesn’t mean their landmass coverage is the same.
 Both providers are behind EE Mobile, with the network aiming to reach 95% 4G landmass coverage soon.
 However, Vodafone’s 4G coverage is noticeably larger and better than Three’s.
 The oldest network in the UK also has a better infrastructure and independent tests show us that overall Vodafone offers better coverage.
 Three Mobile doesn’t have a 2G service which can be important in some remote, rural locations where coverage is limited.

 As for data speeds, Vodafone seems to be leading, but both networks offer similar data speeds with no meaningful differences.
-According to the latest Open Signal speed tests (October 2020) Vodafone’s average download speed is recorded at 22.4Mbps and upload speed at around 8.5Mbps.
-Three’s average 4G download speed is measured at 22.2Mbps and upload speed at 8Mbps.
+According to the latest Opensignal speed tests (April 2021) Vodafone’s average download speed is recorded at 21Mbps and upload speed at around 8.1Mbps.
+Three’s average 4G download speed is measured at 19.3Mbps and upload speed at 6.8Mbps.
 Vodafone is the winner in terms of data speeds, but the difference isn’t that noticeable, especially in big cities and established towns.
 However, Vodafone shines significantly more in rural areas and less crowded towns.
 Both networks seem to be doing fine though, as these results are decent enough, proving that they are on par with a mid-range home broadband internet connection.

 Half Cooked’s Verdict